sandeep-raj-saimon/story-generator-backend/README.md

-# Story Generator Backend
+# WhisprTales Backend

-A Django REST API backend for the Story Generator application.
+A Django REST API backend for the WhisprTales application.

 ## Setup